peterhenryd/psilo/README.md

 Development disclaimer: Psilo specification (the rules of the language) and implementation (the compiler) are both very work-in-progress.
 Everything is suspectible to changes, and early-adopters should not expect that anything stay the same from commit-to-commit.

-Psilo currently does not have a logo; the image found in this README (Apple's mushroom emoji) is a temporary signum, but it is in no way a logo.
+Psilo currently does not have a logo; the image found in this README (Apple's mushroom emoji) is a temporary signum, but it is in no way a logo, nor do we claim ownership of the image whatsoever.

 Pronounced "sillow" (like "willow" with an 's').